PedroJMA/PedroJMA.github.io/_pages/about.md

 This expertise is grounded in a strong academic foundation, including two **Master's degrees** in Economics (El Colegio de México, Western University) and **doctoral studies** with a specialization in **quantitative methods**.

 Currently, I work as an **International Consultant for the World Bank**, developing microsimulation models for fiscal policy in Central America.
 I am also a **Research Associate at the University of Chicago** (working with Profs.
-Chang-Tai Hsieh and Esteban Rossi-Hansberg) and previously contributed to the **IFC** on analyzing **nearshoring** opportunities in Latin America.
+Chang-Tai Hsieh and Esteban Rossi-Hansberg) and recently contributed to the **IFC** on analyzing **nearshoring** opportunities in Latin America.

 Previously, I served as **Chief Economist** at the National Commission of Minimum Wages (**Conasami**) in Mexico.
 In this role, I led the production of monthly macroeconomic forecasts and sectoral analyses to guide wage policy during a period of historic increases.
 I also served as **Coordinator of Economic Advisors** at the Ministry of Economy, monitoring high-frequency data during the Covid-19 crisis.

 My research interests include:
-* **Macroeconomic Forecasting & Sectoral Analysis**
+* **Macroeconomic/Regional Forecasting & Sectoral Analysis**
 * **Industrial Organization & Firm Dynamics**
 * **Big Data & Machine Learning for Public Policy**
 * **Labor Markets & Minimum Wages**